vektirgroup/Pycaret_Labs/README.md

 # Pycaret_Labs
-These labs with geared towards the amazing Pycaret python library
+These labs will be geared towards the amazing Pycaret Low_Code Machine Learning library